The battle over voting rights in the US is a drama that's playing out in the Congress and state legislatures across the country.

-On one side are Republicans in state capitols, intent on passing laws curtailing when and where their citizens can vote - citing allegations of voting fraud repeatedly made by Donald Trump in the months after his presidential defeat to Joe Biden.
+Biden condemned recent efforts in 17 Republican-controlled states to pass laws curtailing when and where their citizens can vote - laws conservatives have framed as a response to allegations of voting fraud repeatedly made by Donald Trump in the months after his presidential defeat.

-At the centre of the debate is a question of what is the greatest threat to American democracy.
+At the centre of this national debate is a question of what is the greatest threat to American democracy.
 Is it the security of an election process that in 2020 relied heavily on early and mail-in voting?

 Or is it a system, corrupted by the influence of big donors and powerful interests, that makes voting more difficult than necessary, particularly for historically disadvantaged groups?